liumei2012/MIVConvertor/README.md

 ![MIV to Point cloud](./ReadmeImage1.png)

 ## Example
 The .bat files serve as example scripts for running the software, providing users with pre-configured program parameters.
+Users can easily run the program’s default functions by simply double-clicking the executable file in the current folder.

 ### Heterogeneous object to MIV example
 ```